Key West Travel Guide for First-Timers (Plus Hidden Gems Locals Love)

 I love Key West.
 Well, I love all the Florida Keys, really.
-But Key West has its own unique flavor… think chickens wandering around, six-toed cats, alcohol, key lime pie, and unusual, vibrant, very “Florida” art galleries.
-It’s 90 miles from Cuba and surrounded by ocean, yet doesn’t feel “beachy.”
-Plus, it’s known for having a drinking and partying culture.
+But Key West has its own flavor… think chickens wandering around, six-toed cats, alcohol, key lime pie, and unusual, vibrant, very “Florida” art everywhere you look.
+It’s 90 miles from Cuba and surrounded by ocean, yet doesn’t feel overly beachy.

 It’s one of the places I would truly call “quirky” without any trace of pretense.